-Arthur Cowling-White is a Reading Friends participant with Age UK in Horsham.
+Arthur is a Reading Friends participant with Age UK Horsham District.
 After working as an electrical fitter making medical x-rays in Croydon’s Progress Way, he settled down in Horsham where he now lives with his wife.
 At 87, he has an insatiable appetite for reading, which he’s able to share with his Reading Friends group.

 How did you find out about Reading Friends?